Elenkosz/rivus/doc/overview.rst

 Input from OSM or QGIS
 ========================

-If you choose to go with the first or second work-flow, the scripts ``building_to_edge.py`` and ``streets_to_edge.py`` in the ``rivus.converter`` sub package can help you with the data preparation.
-(Even if ``skeletrontools`` may not work at your environment.)
+If you choose to go with the first or second workflow, the scripts ``building_to_edge.py`` and ``streets_to_edge.py`` in the ``rivus.converter`` sub package can help you with the data preparation.
+(Even if ``skeletrontools`` may not work in your environment.)

 See helpful notebook, for deeper dive.